rymatt830/Getting-and-Cleaning-Data/CodeBook.md

           - [80] "freqDomainSignalsBodyBodyGyroscopeJerkSignalMagnitude.stimed.."
           - [81] "freqDomainSignalsBodyBodyGyroscopeJerkSignalMagnitude.meanFreq.."

-The additional 79 variables is the mean value reported for a specific subject performing a specifit activity.
-Additional information regarding these variables can be founs in the run_analysis.R script and in the "features_info" file in the UCI HAR Dataset folder.
+The additional 79 variables is the mean value reported for a specific subject performing a specific activity.
+Additional information regarding these variables can be found in the run_analysis.R script and in the "features_info" file in the UCI HAR Dataset folder.